nielskee/draft-articles/TechnicalHiringPart1.md

 Amazon.co.uk](https://www.amazon.co.uk/Becoming-Better-Programmer-Handbook-People/dp/1491905530)

 <a name="fn2">2</a>: Emily Webber has written a concise, excellent
-book on building Communities Of Pratice in organisations.
+book on building Communities Of Practice in organisations.
 She's also a regular speaker on this subject, so don't miss an opportunity to hear her talking.
 [On Amazon.co.uk](https://www.amazon.co.uk/Building-Successful-Communities-Practice-Webber/dp/095749193X)

 <a name="fn3">3</a>: Sandro Mancuso picks apart the traditional job